fluxcd/flux2/docs/cmd/gotk_bootstrap.md

-      --image-pull-secret string   Kubernetes secret name used for pulling the toolkit images from a private registry --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") -v, --version string             toolkit version (default "latest")
+      --image-pull-secret string   Kubernetes secret name used for pulling the toolkit images from a private registry --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") -v, --version string             toolkit version (default "latest") --watch-all-namespaces       watch for custom resources in all namespaces, if set to false it will only watch the namespace where the toolkit is installed (default true)
 ```

 ### Options inherited from parent commands